NITDgpOS/contribute/README.md

 2.3.1 :001 > Contribute::Finder.new('language:ruby').find
 ```

-Take at look at [our issues board](https://github.com/NIT-dgp/contribute/issues).
+Take at look at :book: [our issues board](https://github.com/NIT-dgp/contribute/issues).

-## License
+## License :orange_book:

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the :page_facing_up: [MIT License](http://opensource.org/licenses/MIT).